dumblob/openalt_project_tracker/README.md

     * default columns in project issues list: issue numerical id, issue name, assignee, date of completion, state, priority
     * text syntax "Redmine Markdown"

+1. in each project

+    * make everything public and switch off all plugins/extensions except for issues
+    * create a subproject with the same name and postfix *" - private"* and switch on the *wiki* and *files* plugins

 ### TODO

 * find commonmark/markdown edit live preview module